pascomnet/documentation/site/content/release-notes/pascom19/_index.en.md

 * Onsite Telekom trunks only work if an outbound proxy is used.
 To do this, select the appropriate interface in the trunk instead of "default / NAT".

+## Release 19.11 (28.10.2020)

+**Overview**

+* TLS Trunks function correctly again
+* Optimised 'Apply telephony config' task
+* Fixed prompts for external callers calling pascom groups (via dial-in number) to ensure they are no long cut at the beginning of playback
+* Improved Web Client stability for Firefox browsers

+**Modifications**

+* [MD-12741] - Update rtpengine version to 7.5.5.2 to ensure proper outbound proxy TLS trunk handling
+* [MD-12315] - Improve apply telephony configuration on huge systems
+* [MD-12736] - Allow to set a waiting time between SIP OK and dialplan for call to group
+* [MD-12652] - WebSocket in WebClient guest session fails after 10 minutes of inactivity

 ## Release 19.10 (01.10.2020)

 **Overview**